thephez/dash-user-docs/docs/core/ref/core-ref-p2p-network-quorum-messages.md

 *Added in protocol version 70214 of Dash Core*

 The [`qsendrecsigs` message](../ref/core-ref-p2p-network-quorum-messages.md#qsendrecsigs) is used to notify a <<glossary:peer>> to send plain <<glossary:LLMQ>> recovered signatures (inventory type `MSG_QUORUM_RECOVERED_SIG`).
 Otherwise the peer would only announce/send the higher level messages produced when a recovered signature is found (e.g. InstantSend [`islock` messages](../ref/core-ref-p2p-network-instantsend-messages.md#islock) or ChainLock [`clsig` messages](../ref/core-ref-p2p-network-instantsend-messages.md#clsig)).

-[block:callout]
-{
-  "type": "info",
+> 📘
+>
-  "body": "SPV nodes should not send this message as they are usually only interested in the higher level messages."
+> SPV nodes should not send this message as they are usually only interested in the higher level messages.
-}
-[/block]

 | Bytes | Name | Data type | Description |
 | --- | --- | --- | --- |
 | 1 | fSendRecSigs | bool | 0 - Notify peer to not send plain LLMQ recovered signatures<br>1 - Notify peer to send plain LLMQ recovered signatures (default for Dash Core nodes)